Improving thermodynamic bounds using correlations: Demonstrations

-To demonstrate how \eqref{TUR-corr} may be used to obtain a tight bound on the entropy production, we consider the model for the $\text{F}_1$-ATPase molecular motor introduced in Ref.~\cite{Kaw14}.
-This model describes the motion of a probe bead coupled to a rotating molecular motor.
-The probe is considered to be trapped inside a potential $U_i(x)$, which is due to the joint between the probe and the motor and the internal structure of the motor.
+To demonstrate how \eqref{TUR-corr} may be used to obtain a tight bound on the entropy production, we consider the model for the $\text{F}_1$-ATPase molecular motor introduced in Ref.~\cite{Zim12} and further studied in Ref.~\cite{Kaw14}.
+This model describes the motion of a probe bead coupled to a rotating molecular motor, which either consumes a molecule called ATP in order to generate rotational motion, or, conversely, generates ATP when driven by an external torque.
+The probe is considered to be trapped inside a potential $U_i(x)$, which is determined both the joint between the probe and the motor and the internal structure of the motor.
 As the motor rotates in steps of length $L$, the potential depends on the current state of the motor as $U_i(x) = U_0(x - i L)$.
 In the simplest form of the model, the trapping potential is harmonic, $U_0(x) = k x^2/2$, and the motor rotates in steps of $L = 120^\circ$.
 The transitions between the states of the motor are described by the position-dependent transition rates

-where $W_i^+$ ($W_{i+1}^-$) is the rate of transitions from $i$ to $i+1$ (from $i+1$ to $i$.
-Here, $W_0$ quantifies the overall activity of the motor, $\Delta \mu$ is the chemical potential difference driving the rotation and $0 \leq \alpha \leq 1$ is a parameter characterizing the asymmetry of the position-dependence of the rates.
-Aside from the transition rates, the other parameters entering \eqref{langevin} are $a_i(x) = (-U'_i(x) - F)/\gamma$, where $\gamma$ is the friction coefficient, $F$ is an external force acting on the probe, and $G = \sqrt{2 \kb T/\Gamma}$.
+where $W_i^+$ ($W_{i+1}^-$) is the rate of transitions from $i$ to $i+1$ (from $i+1$ to $i$).
+Here, $W_0$ quantifies the overall activity of the motor, which is proportional to the concentration of ATP in the environment of the motor. $\Delta \mu$ is the chemical potential difference driving the rotation; it is the amount of energy gained by the motor when consuming a single molecule of ATP.
+The parameter $0 \leq \alpha \leq 1$ characterizes the asymmetry of the position-dependence of the rates.
+The spatial motion of the probe is described by one-dimensional Brownian motion in the potential $U_i(x)$.
+In addition, an external torque may be applied to the probe, which enters the equation of motion in the form of a non-conservative bias force $F$.
+As a consequence, the drift coefficient in \eqref{langevin} is given by $a_i(x) = (-U'_i(x) - F)/\gamma$, where $\gamma$ is the friction coefficient, $F$ is an external force acting on the probe, while the diffusion matrix is $G = \sqrt{2 \kb T/\gamma}$.
 An experimentally accessible current is the total displacement of the probe,